-- Began construction of infrastructure projects (water, sewage, communications, lighting, way finding, and parking) for the Conway Campus Master Facilities Plan. - Completed construction of a Wildlife Pavilion on the Georgetown Campus. - Completed construction of additional parking spaces on the Georgetown Campus. - Completed construction of the Dental Sciences Complex on the Grand Strand Campus. - Completed architectural plans and began construction of Building 300/400 and Data Center on the Conway campus. - Participated with Horry County Schools for design of Early College High School to be on the Conway Campus. - Began architectural review and design for renovations to Buildings 100, 200, and 1000. - Began design work for additional parking at the Grand Strand Campus.
+- Completed construction of phase 1 infrastructure projects (water, sewage, communications, lighting, way finding, and parking) for the Conway Campus Master Facilities Plan. - Completed construction of new Building 300 and IT Data Center on the Conway campus. - Completed construction of new Early College High School building on the Conway campus. - Completed expansion of parking facilities on the Grand Strand campus. - Began architectural review and design for Culinary Arts building on the Grand Strand campus.

+Continued architectural review and design for renovations to Buildings 100, 200, and 1000 on the Conway campus.